cirosantilli/python-cheat/README.md

         and it will only show show is `-O` is off.

-#Pros of Python
+#Advantages of Python

+Python is part of the [LSB](http://refspecs.linux-foundation.org/LSB_4.1.0/LSB-Languages/LSB-Languages/python.html), so any Linux distribution must have it.
+Perl is too, but Java and Ruby are not.

-Python is great for small/medium projects:
+Python is great for small / medium projects:

 - built-in lists and dictionary literals `[]` `{}`.
 Really helpful to type less for shorter scripts.